Hendersonville Final 2014 Leaf Report

-DuPont State Recreational Forest is a suggestion for viewing fall color on foot.
+- DuPont State Recreational Forest is a suggestion for viewing fall color on foot.
 The forest encompasses 10,268 acres in Henderson and Transylvania counties.
 It is situated in the Little River valley and includes four spectacular waterfalls and 80 miles of roads and trails wandering through mountainous terrain.
 The forest is open to the public for hiking, mountain biking, and horseback riding.
 Fishing is allowed with a valid NC fishing license.
-Take a self-guided driving tour to the forest, for fall hiking to some of the most beautiful waterfalls in Western North Carolina.
+Bring a picnic lunch, picnic sites with tables are available.
 DuPont State Forest is located approximately 12 miles from Downtown Hendersonville..
-For additional information call 828-877-6527.
-High Falls parking lot, 1300 Staton Rd, Cedar Mountain, NC.
-GPS Coordinates: 35.18856,-82.632936 www.dupontforest.com
+For additional information call (828) 877-6527.
+Dupont State Forest

-Jump Off Rock is located just minutes from Historic Downtown Hendersonville.
+- Jump Off Rock is located just minutes from Historic Downtown Hendersonville.
 The scenic overlook which provides a panoramic view of rolling pastures, the Blue Ridge and Pisgah mountain ranges.
 Jump Off Rock also holds an Indian legend that has been passed down for many, many years.
 Over 300 years ago, a young Cherokee Indian maiden received word that her young Indian Chief had been killed in battle, so she climbed to the edge of the rock and jumped off.
-Indian legend has it that on moonlit nights you can see the ghost of the maiden on Jump Off Rock The park is open daily, sunrise to sunset.
+Indian legend has it that on moonlit nights you can see the ghost of the maiden on Jump Off Rock.
+Jump Off is located about 5 miles from downtown at the end of Laurel Park Hwy.
+The park is open daily, sunrise to sunset.
 No admission charge.
+Jump Off Rock

-Apple Picking & Pumpkin Patches
+Apple Picking & Pumpkins Patches

 Estimated Dates for Peak Color